Concept Transfer Learning for Adaptive Language Understanding: Experiments

-\textbf{Case study}: Several cases are also chosen to explain why the atomic-concepts based slot filling outperforms the typical joint slot filling, as shown in Table \ref{tab:case_dstc}.
-From the above part of Table \ref{tab:case_dstc}, we can see \textbf{JS\_TS} predicts a wrong slot.
-Because the grammar \emph{``does it have [something]"} is only for the joint slot \emph{``confirm.hastv"} in the seed data.
-From the below part of Table \ref{tab:case_dstc}, we can see that only \textbf{ACD\_TS\_1$^*$} which considers the concepts dependently predicts the right slot.
-Since \emph{``confirm.childrenallowed"} never exists in the seed data, \textbf{JS\_TS} can't learn patterns about it.
-Limited by the quantity of the seed data, \textbf{AC\_TS} also doesn't extract the semantic correctly.
+\textbf{Case study}: Several cases from these models (trained on the union set of dstc2\_train and dstc3\_seed) are also chosen to explain why the atomic-concepts based slot filling outperforms the typical plain slot filling, as shown in Table \ref{tab:case_dstc}.
+From the above part of Table \ref{tab:case_dstc}, we can see \textbf{PS} predicts a wrong slot.
+Because the grammar \emph{``does it have [something]"} is only for the plain slot \emph{``confirm.hastv"} in the seed data.
+From the below part of Table \ref{tab:case_dstc}, we can see that only \textbf{ACD} which considers the concepts dependently predicts the right slot.
+Since \emph{``confirm.childrenallowed"} never exists in the seed data, \textbf{PS} can't learn patterns about it.
+Limited by the quantity of the seed data, \textbf{AC} also doesn't extract the semantics correctly.